Jamesits/EuDilemma/README.md

 # EuDilemma

-The dilemma for European Union users.
+A dilemma for European Union users.

 ## Compatibility